ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL: Indexing.OrderByScoreAutomaticallyWhenBoostingIsInvolved}

-Order by score automatically when boosting is used inside an index definition or a query.
+Set whether query results will be automatically ordered by score when a boost factor is involved in the query.
+(A boost factor may be [assigned inside an index definition](../../indexes/boosting) or can be [applied at query time](../../client-api/session/querying/text-search/boost-search-results)).

 - **Type**: `bool`
 - **Default**: `true`